Erudika/scoold/README.md

 For Active Directory LDAP, the search filter defaults to `(&(objectClass=user)(userPrincipalName={0}))`.
 The syntax for this allows either `{0}` (replaced with `username@domain`) or `{1}` (replaced with `username` only).
+For regular LDAP, only `{0}` is a valid placeholder and it gets replaced with the person's username.

+Please, read the [LDAP docs for Para](https://paraio.org/docs/#030-ldap) to learn more about the settings above.

 ## SAML configuration